PLEASE BE ADVISED THAT I AM A MOBILE/PORTABLE STATION ONLY.

 Current Residence: Kingsland, GA (Camden County)

 My hometown is Tiverton, Rhode Island and was originally licensed as N1NFC in Portsmouth, RI in 1992.
 In 1993 I was transferred with the USS Maryland SSBN 738 Blue to Kings Bay, GA, and moved my family here (Kingsland,GA) in 1993 and have yet to leave.
 I retired from the Silent Service (USS Rhode Island SSBN 740 Gold) in 2002 as an ETCS(SS) Assistant Navigator 14NV NEC.
 I changed my call to the vanity call W1KFR representing Kingsland Fire and Rescue where I currently serve as a firefighter/medic responsible for FD communications.
 I work part time for the Excelsior Care ambulance service on the weekends.
 My main job function is Information Technology Director for the City of Kingsland, so I wear three hats.
 Recently, I decided to get off my butt and earn my Extra class license.
 I completed an extensive self study program and made it happen in 8 weeks.
 I had help from a few people and it was worth the effort.
 I thank them for getting me motivated!!
-I now have a Kenwood TS480 SAT and Tm-D700A in the mobile and find myself sitting in the vehicle playing radio and enjoy DX.
+I have a Kenwood TS480 SAT and Tm-D700A in the mobile and find myself playing radio and enjoy DX on the road.
 I am very active on APRS and can be found on 144.39 and 145.825 ISS APRS.
-I hope to set up a HF rig in the house and throw up a vertical, but that will not be until the kids graduate from college.
-The POV will suffice for now!
-If you travel down I95 in Kingsland, GA just before you get into Florida (Exit 3 and 1) jump on 444.625+ PL 118.8 or P25 or 147.270+ PL 127.3 I work for the city and always have a radio turned on in the office and in my city Jeep.
+If you travel down I95 in Kingsland, GA just before you get into Florida (Exit7,6, 3 and 1) jump on 444.625+ PL 118.8 mixed mode P25 and analog, 146.895- PL 127.3 analog, and 147.195+ PL 118.8 analog.
+I recently installed a DSTAR DVAP on my office computer and frequently bring my ID-51a to work and sit on reflector 37C and 50C.
+I have a raspberry pi at home and it runs continuous on 37C.
+Drop in and say hello!
+I work for the city and always have a radio powered up in the office and in my city vehicle.

 I have been listenening and playing on 40, 20, 17, 15, 12, and 10 meters.
 I have recently jumped into the following nets: